There are two stages: written and spoken assessment.

 Council Tax: Full-time students may be able to apply for exemption or a reduction in their council tax.
 For complete information and how to apply visit Manchester City Council website www.manchester.gov.uk/counciltax.

-International Society: Membership fee for students from £7 to £20 per year, depending on when you join.
-It has 3000 members from 130 countries; offers advice as well as organizes social events.
+International Society: Membership fee for students from £7 to £20 per year depending on when you join.
+The society has 3000 members from 130 countries and offers advice as well as organising social events.

 William Kay House